It’s Derby time in Kentucky. Here’s what the Greatest Two Minutes in Sports can teach us about financial advising.

 So don your hats and fill your julep cups.
 Pick your horses and place your bets.

-Whether your horse finishes in the money or not, Stonewood is here to help you overcome retirement risks for your clients - the first Saturday of May and beyond.
+Whether your horse finishes in the money or not, Stonewood Financial is here to help you overcome retirement risks for your clients - the first Saturday of May and beyond.